chatc/chatc.github.io/_pages/about.md

 News
 ======

-\[2023.5\] Got XSemPLR accepted at ACL 2023.
+\[2023.5\] Got one paper accepted at ACL 2023.
 Thanks to all my collaborators!

 \[2023.4\] Oral talk at [MASC-SLL 2023](https://www.mascsll.org/) at Georgetown Mason University (Arlington campus)!